 Attendance at Work Policy

-This policy applies to all employers and employees of Parts I, II and III of the Public Service.
+This policy applies to all employees of Parts I, II and III of the Public Service.

 Five categories of participants share responsibilities for attendance at work as follows: